Lords of the Trident: West Coast Tour, Rhapsody/Wind Rose Tour, Mad With Power 6 (2023)

 Not long after their successful first tour of Japan, the Lords embarked on another first - a West coast tour.
-This excursion covered a large area of the Southwest and nearly the entire length of the West Coast, from Los Angeles all the way to Hyperspace Metal Festival in Vancouver, B.C.
-Canada.
+This excursion covered a large area of the Southwest and nearly the entire West Coast, from Los Angeles to the Hyperspace Metal Festival in Vancouver, B.C., Canada.
 The Lords' set drew Hyperspace's largest crowd to date of around 700 people.
 Shortly afterwards, the band joined Rhapsody of Fire, Wind Rose, and Seven Kingdoms on a handful of their US tour dates.

 With the band's festival selling out multiple years in a row, the decision was made to move Mad With Power Fest from the High Noon Saloon to The Sylvee, a venue roughly six times the capacity of previous years' fests.
 In the middle of July, the band had announced that ticket sales for Mad With Power 6 had surpassed all other North American power metal festivals, making Madison the new home of the largest power metal fest in North America.
 The festival reached capacity and officially sold out near the end of Saturday, August 19, marking the fourth sold out festival in a row.

 Shortly thereafter, the band announced an upcoming 2024 Japan tour with Seven Spires.